bmvdgeijn/WASP/mapping/README.md

 #### Output:
-	input.sort.bam - Sorted bamfile of the original input input.keep.bam - bamfile with reads that did not intersect SNPs and therefore can be kept without remapping
+	input.sort.bam - Sorted bamfile of the original input input.keep.bam - bamfile with reads that did not intersect SNPs or indels and therefore can be kept without remapping
-	input.to.remap.bam - bamfile with original reads that need to be remapped input.to.remap.num.gz - matched lines with the input.to.remap.bam that indicate the number of variants of the original read that must be remapped input.remap.fq.gz - fastq file containing the new variants to remap will be .fq1.gz and .fq2.gz if the paired end option is used
+	input.to.remap.bam - bamfile with original reads that overlapped SNPs that need to be remapped input.to.remap.num.gz - the number of variants of the original read that must be remapped input.remap.fq.gz - fastq file containing the reads with the new variants to remap.
+If the paired-end option is used two files ending with .fq1.gz and .fq2.gz will be output.

+	Note: Reads that overlap indels are currently excluded and will not be present in any of the 'remap' files or the input.keep.bam file.
+For this reason the total number of reads will not add up to the number of reads in the input.sort.bam file.

 #### Example:
 	python find_intersecting_snps.py ${LANE_NAME}_out/accepted_hits.quality.bam SNP_files/